1944 Bulgarian coup d'état: Timeline of the 1944 Bulgarian Coup d'état and Communist Takeover

 December 1944 - The new regime formalizes its system of reprisals.
-The Council of Ministers issues a decree establishing the People’s Court (Naroden sad) - a special tribunal to try “fascist” officials and wartime collaborators.
-(Hearings will begin in early 1945.)
+The Council of Ministers issues a decree establishing the People's Court (Naroden sad) - a special tribunal to try fascist officials and wartime collaborators (Hearings began in early 1945).
 This paves the way for a nationwide purge.
 During these months thousands of former officials are tried, and many are summarily executed or sentenced to death.
-In parallel, extra-judicial killings of “class enemies” surge, particularly in Sofia, where Communist security forces eliminate real and imagined opponents.
+In parallel, extrajudicial killings of "class enemies" surge, particularly in Sofia, where Communist security forces eliminate real and imagined opponents.
 In short order, virtually all political opposition outside the Fatherland Front is crushed and monarchy is rendered obsolete.
-(King Simeon II remains a child ruler in theory, but in practice the monarchy’s regents are deposed and Bulgarian governance is now guided by Soviet-backed communist leadership.)
+King Simeon II remained temporarily but in practice the monarchy's regents are lack substantial influence.
+He would be deposed in September 1946.

 Coup d'état

 On the eve of 9 September, army units together with Fatherland Front detachments captured key locations in Sofia, such as the Ministry of War, the Ministry of Internal Affairs, the post, the telegraph, the radio, and the railway station.
 Early in the morning, the new Prime Minister Kimon Georgiev informed the people on the radio of the shuffle:

 With the complete awareness that it is a true and full voice of the popular will, the Fatherland Front assumes in that fateful hour and difficult conditions the government of the country in order to save it from destruction.

 On 9 September, on the order of the NOVA commander-in-chief Dobri Terpeshev, all partisan units descended from the mountains and took over villages and cities' governments.
 In most places, this was not met with much resistance, but in other cases army and police units loyal to the old government put up violent resistance to the Fatherland Front forces.
 In Sofia, Plovdiv, the region of Pernik, Shumen and Haskovo the old regime's supporters were defeated by military action with the army coming under the effective control of the Fatherland Front.
 The establishment of the new leadership happened at the latest in Haskovo, where partisans and other antifascists seized the artillery barracks on 12 September, but suffered many casualties, as the negotiations with the commanding officers failed to reach a compromise.

 As of 9 September, the Red Army had not reached Sofia but remained in northeastern Bulgaria, as the Bulgarian communists were capable of assuming power without any aid.